GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Further Experimental Details

 \subsection{Hyperparameter Optimization}

 For each model, we leverage the TopoBench infrastructure~\citep{telyatnikov2024topobench} to perform an extensive grid search to identify optimal hyperparameter configurations, optimizing for the highest mean accuracy on a held-out validation set (over three dataset seeds).
-The following table (Table \ref{tab:hpo_params}) details the complete search space used for every hyperparameter of each model (following TopoBench logic of feature encoder, backbone and readout modules), providing a basis for the reproducibility of our experiments.
-Full scripts and configuration files will be publicly available upon acceptance, as well as the implementations of the baseline models that are not currently supported in TopoBench (e.g. DeepSet, NSD, GPS).
+Table \ref{tab:hpo_params} details the complete search space used for every hyperparameter of each model (following TopoBench logic of feature encoder, backbone and readout modules), providing a basis for the reproducibility of our experiments.
+Unless otherwise specified in Table \ref{tab:hpo_params}, we note that sum is the by default pooling method.

 \textbf{Remark.} It should be noted that these spaces were refined based on preliminary, larger-scale grid searches; we pruned parameter options that consistently showed a negligible or detrimental impact on performance to focus on the most influential hyperparameters.
 Furthermore, to limit the combinatorial explosion of the search space, parameters such as batch size and optimizer settings were fixed.
 These values were informed by previous benchmarks in TopoBench and TopoTune~\citep{topotune}; for example, we used the Adam optimizer with a learning rate of 0.001 and set the batch size to 32 for all inductive experiments.